Brett-Kennedy/FormulaFeatures/README.md

 This is typical of the features engineered; while each has an imperfect seperation, each is strong, much more so than for the original features.

-## Example Notebook
+## Example File

-give examples of true f(x), the features engineered. log, sqrt etc not fully necessary so long as monotonic. similar for coefficients.

-Uses synth & openml datasets
+In the demo folder, a python file called demo.py has been provided, which includes examples working with synthetic and real data.
+This includes the tests with real datasets from OpenML described below.

 ## Test Results